 There are two main types of neuropathic pain, known as stimulus-evoked and stimulus-independent.

 Stimulus-evoked pain is aggravated by movement or being touched in certain areas of the body.
-Stimulus-independent pain is not affected by such movements or touch, but may vary in intensity and be constant or intermittent.
+Stimulus-independent pain is not affected by such movements or touch but may vary in intensity and be constant or intermittent.

-In a healthy person, the nociceptive pain pathway provides useful information of noxious stimuli in specific parts of the body, such as extreme cold or heat, in order to allow the body to react and protect itself from harm.
+In a healthy person, the nociceptive pain pathway provides useful information of noxious stimuli in specific parts of the body, such as extreme cold or heat, to allow the body to react and protect itself from harm.
 This information is carried from the nociceptors at the site of the stimuli to the brain via nerves in the nervous system.

 - Back pain

 - Trigeminal neuralgia